20 Rules Of Dating A Single Dad

 When you’ve been together long enough and his kids share a comfort level with you, offer help wherever you can.
 From a school project that needs finishing touches to planning birthdays and working out a schedule for the holidays, offer suggestions and be as involved as possible.

 One of the questions to ask when dating a single dad is how much he’d like you to be involved in his home life and that of his children.
 Based on that, build a role for yourself in this aspect of his life.
 If he is not ready to let you in completely, don’t hold it against him.
-Eventually, as he realizes that you only aim to help him and support the family any way you can, things will fall into place.
-That’s how you make a single dad fall in love with you.
+Eventually, as he realizes that you only aim to help him and support the family in any way you can, things will fall into place.

 By resources, we don’t mean money.
-Planning dates and getaways when dating a single dad can be a challenge unto itself.
+Planning date nights and getaways when dating a single dad can be a challenge unto itself.
 You can keep your love life afloat by pitching wherever you can.
 Perhaps, find a reliable babysitter to look after the kids while you both enjoy a romantic dinner.
-Or help the children with their homework while he is still at work, so you both have some quiet time for yourself.
+Or help the children with their homework while he is still at work, so you both have some quiet time to yourself.

 Related Reading: 12 Co-Parenting Rules For Divorced Couples

-This may seem like a no-brainer but it is not unusual for romantic partners of single parents to feel jealous of the fact that all their world revolves around the children.
+This may seem like a no-brainer but it is not unusual for romantic partners of single parents to feel jealous of the fact that all their world revolves around their children.
 This is especially true if you’re single and haven’t experienced parenting first-hand.
 If left unchecked, this can turn into unhealthy resentment that can affect your relationship as well as your mental well-being.
+So, make a conscious effort to let this jealousy take hold.
+At the same time, make sure you don’t feel guilty or shame yourself for fleetingly experiencing this emotion.
+It’s human to be jealous, even if you’re jealous of your partner’s children.

 17. Being independent is vital when you’re dating a single dad

-Emotional independence is the key to cultivating a successful relationship with a single dad.
+Emotional independence is the key to making this relationship work.
 A needy or clingy partner is the last thing he needs.
 If you are that person, things will unravel quickly.
-While she was dating a full-time single dad, Josephine often struggled with the amount of time she had to spend alone, as she’d get bored very quickly.
+While she was dating a single dad with full custody, my coworker, Josephine, often struggled with the amount of time she had to spend alone, as she’d get bored very quickly.

 She ended up demanding more time out of him than he could afford to give her, which only led to her acting out in ways that the single father was not equipped to handle.
-An ugly confrontation later, they realized they had wildly different expectations of each other and the current course needed to change for things to work.
+An ugly confrontation later, they realized they had wildly different expectations of each other.
+They ultimately parted ways.

-18. Be flexible in a relationship with a single dad
+18. Be flexible when you date a single dad

 Children are unpredictable.
 They require a lot of attention and care.
 Besides, they fall sick a lot and at the most unexpected times.
 If you’re dating a single dad or contemplating it, having a flexible approach is a must.
 He may have to cancel a date night last minute because one of the kids came down with a fever.
 You may have to postpone a trip because of a school event.
 As his partner, you will have to learn to go with the flow.